 One of San Francisco’s most celebrated holiday installations is the two-story gingerbread house at the Fairmont Hotel.
 The fascinating creation is 22 feet tall, composed of thousands of gingerbread bricks and gallons of royal icing.

-A team of engineers, builders, and of course pastry chefs began planning this year’s gingerbread house back in July.
+A team of engineers, builders, and, of course, pastry chefs began planning this year’s gingerbread house back in July.
 Each year, the life-size Victorian structure takes 520 hours to build, light, and outfit with thousands of pieces of candy.
 It’s created using over 8,000 baked 12×4 inch gingerbread cookie bricks, cemented together and decorated with a mountain of royal icing which requires 150 gallons of egg whites and 1,000 pounds of powdered sugar to make.

-8. GLOW exhibition at the Exploratorium
+10. GLOW exhibition at the Exploratorium

 The Exploratorium’s visitor-favorite GLOW light art exhibition always wows visitors with compelling sculptural pieces that manipulate light and darkness in creative ways.
 Last year’s exhibition expanded the showcase with artworks that allowed visitors to compose music with light, play experimental LED dungeon crawlers, discover hidden crystals, and more.